Invoice and receipt

 What is a receipt?

-A receipt is basically a document issued by a seller/vendor to their customer, stating that they have received the payment.
+A receipt is a document issued by a seller/vendor to their customer, stating that they have received the payment.
 It is issued when the sale is completed and after the payment is made.
-Sales receipt serves as proof of payment and also acts as proof of ownership in most cases.
+Sales receipt serves as proof of payment and also act as proof of ownership in most cases.
 The receipt can be either in printed form or digital form.

 Businesses that use the receipt

 Usually, businesses where the goods are sold and payments are done straight away, require sales receipts.
 It is issued on the spot.
-So retailers, eCommerce stores, merchants issue receipts as well as sales receipts.
+So retailers, eCommerce stores, and merchants issue receipts as well as sales receipts.

 Details included on receipts